MandySpaan/GH_P4_TattooStudio_Frontend/README.md

 ## Assignment 📝

 GeeksHub gave the following fictive assignment: to create the frontend part of the earlier created backend for a fictional tattoo studio.
+You can find the back end project here: [GH_P4_TattooStudio_Backend](https://github.com/MandySpaan/GH_P4_TattooStudio_Backend/blob/main/README.md)

 Users will be able to: